How this site was made

 - A domain you control.
 I used namecheap.

 - A server.
-I chose to use a VPS, and went with Digital Ocean with a $5/mo droplet running ubuntu server.
+I chose to use a VPS, and went with Digital Ocean with a small droplet running Ubuntu.

 - You could use your own server if you own a physical machine.
-If you don’t have a static IP address, use a DDNS service like noip (however this is an additonal external dependancy)
+If you don’t have a static IP address, use a DDNS service like noip (however this is an additional external dependency)

 The first step is to create an account with a VPS provider.
 The goal is to get an IP address and a root password to a Linux machine.
 Once you have these things, record them, and attempt to use an ssh client to connect and login to the root account.